Tsunami facts for kids

 Why are tsunamis so destructive?

-- Height: Tsunami waves can grow up to 30 meters (100 feet) tall or even higher.
-Imagine standing next to a wave taller than the tallest building in your neighbourhood!
+- Height: Tsunami waves can grow up to 30 metres (100 feet) tall, and sometimes even higher.
+That’s taller than a 10-story building!
+Imagine a wave bigger than the tallest building in your town heading towards you.

 Can you outrun a tsunami?

-- Stay away from the beach: Even if the wave hasn’t arrived yet, the water might suddenly pull away, leaving the sea floor exposed.
-This is a warning sign that a tsunami is coming.
+- Stay away from the beach: Sometimes the sea suddenly pulls back, leaving the seabed and fish exposed.
+This might look interesting, but it’s actually a warning sign that a huge wave is about to arrive.

 A tsunami is a large ocean wave usually caused by an underwater earthquake or a volcanic explosion.